 Pupils move through the building with a level of independence that suggests high expectations for self-regulation.
 The latest Ofsted report confirms that pupils feel safe and are proud of their school, with behaviour noted as a consistent strength.
 The heritage of the village is woven into the school's identity, with many families having attended for generations, creating a stable and deeply rooted community.

-Academic performance at Slaithwaite is exceptional.
-In 2024, 88.67% of pupils reached the expected standard in reading, writing, and mathematics combined, significantly outperforming the England average of 62%.
-The school ranks 153rd in England for primary outcomes, placing it in the elite tier (top 2% in England).
+Academic performance at Slaithwaite is now more measured.
+In the 2025 dataset, 70% of pupils reached the expected standard in reading, writing, and mathematics combined.
+The school ranks 5,035th out of 14,978 schools in England for primary academic outcomes, so the current data no longer supports elite-tier wording.

-The depth of achievement is even more visible in the higher standards.
-Over half of the cohort (50.67%) achieved the high standard in reading, writing, and mathematics combined, compared to an England average of just 8%.
+The depth of achievement is more selective in the current higher-standard data.
+In the 2025 dataset, 10% achieved the high standard in reading, writing, and mathematics combined.

 Scaled scores further evidence this strength: